Posted in Recovery

 Most of the negative stories in the media come from patients getting bargain procedures from surgeons who are not properly trained to complete this type of surgery.
 Luckily that’s not you.
 You now know to start with an experienced, board-certified surgeon, follow all of your instructions, and keep your expectations realistic.

-Start your journey towards the butt of your dreams by contacting Dr. Chris Livingston’s office in Houston, TX, at (281)-501-1812 to schedule your consultation today!
+As one of Houston’s leading plastic surgeons, Dr. Chris Livingston specializes in many plastic surgery procedures of the body, breasts, and face.
+Start your journey towards the butt of your dreams by contacting Livingston Plastic Surgery‘s office in Houston, TX, at (281)-501-1812 to schedule your consultation today!